fis/aoc/docs/2021-notes.md

 more of the background.
 The *tl;dr* is that I'm (a) writing in Go with unit tests and all, and (b) writing these notes as a sort of a diary.

+Last year, I solved some of the problems with Befunge-98.
+This time, I'm doing the same with [Burlesque](https://esolangs.org/wiki/Burlesque).
+I'm not very good at it.

 ## [Day 1](https://adventofcode.com/2021/day/1): Sonar Sweep

 As usual, there isn't much to say about the first day.
 Although it's maybe worth